 16 Oct The 10 Best Road Trip Songs

 There might not be a lot to do these days, but there is one option still on the table.
 And it’s pretty easy, and not too costly either.
-Gas up your vehicle, load up on snacks and drinks and get out on the highway.
+For a safe trip we recommend to get your car inspected first, then gas up your vehicle, load up on snacks and drinks and get out on the highway!
 You don’t even need a destination.
 But, let’s not forget about another important something you’ll need as you look for adventure on the highways and byways: A great playlist of some of the best road trip songs.

 The ten best road trip songs, in no particular order, are:

 - Don’t Bring Me Down – Electric Light Orchestra